KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 The next object that we want to get is the ``XrSystemId``.
 OpenXR 'separates the concept of physical systems of XR devices from the logical objects that applications interact with directly.
 A system represents a collection of related devices in the runtime, often made up of several individual hardware components working together to enable XR experiences'.
 `OpenXR Specification 5.
 System <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#system>`_.

 So, a ``XrSystemId`` could represent VR headset and a pair of contollers, or perhaps mobile device with video pass-through for AR.
 So we need to decide what type of ``XrFormFactor`` we are wanting to use, as some runtimes support multiple form factors.
-Here, we are selecting ``XR_FORM_FACTOR_HEAD_MOUNTED_DISPLAY`` for a Meta Quest or Pico Neo.
+Here, we are selecting ``XR_FORM_FACTOR_HEAD_MOUNTED_DISPLAY``, which is initialised in the class, for a Meta Quest or Pico Neo.
 OpenXR currently offers two option for the ``XrFormFactor``.

 .. literalinclude:: ../build/openxr/include/openxr/openxr.h
 	:language: cpp